MostAwesomeDude/construct/docs/compilation.rst

 Compiling schemas
 ===================

 Every construct (even those that do not compile) has a parameter-less `compile` method that returns also a construct (instance of Compiled class).
 It may be a good idea to compile something that is used for processing megabyte-sized data or millions of blobs.
-That compiled instance has `parse` and `build` methods just like the construct is was compiled from.
+That compiled instance has `parse` and `build` methods just like the construct it was compiled from.
 Therefore, in your code, you can simply reassign the compiled instance over the original one.

 >>> st = Struct("num" / Byte)
 >>> st.parse(b"\x01")